 Book or cookbook coaches typically own their own business and are paid a set fee by the author.
 Since they don’t function as an agent or an acquisitions editor their role instead is to coach aspiring authors about the process of writing a book.
 They work with authors on project organization, writing a book proposal, establishing a writing routine, and other topics of specific interest to the author.
 They work up close and personal with their clients and it’s not uncommon for a book coach to talk to each of their clients several times a month.
 The goal of the coaching relationship is to help aspiring authors reach their goals, navigate the publishing industry, and if desired coach them in the process of finding an agent or an editor.
 Book coaches often have experience writing their own book(s) and it is helpful if they also have experience working in the publishing industry either as a content editor, agent, or acquisitions editor.
 A cookbook coach specifically coaches aspiring cookbook authors.
 She is an expert in food writing, cooking, and can teach about the elements of a well-written recipe, how to organize recipes into a book, and the secret to writing with a specific audience in mind.
 For many the personal attention an aspiring author receives from a cookbook coach is worth the time and money invested in the process.
 The results speak for themselves as aspiring authors save time on writing their cookbook proposal and enjoy the satisfaction and prestige that comes with writing and publishing a cookbook.

 As you can see each person described above plays a key role in the pre-publication phase of writing a book, but for different reasons.
 Aspiring authors make a choice about the use of an agent, and a book or cookbook coach, or both, to help them meet their publishing goals.
 The key to making this decision is to know yourself.
 What do you typically need while working on a writing project?
 Take some time to anticipate what you might need while you are in the pre-publication phase of writing your book.
-Between an agent, acquisitions editor, and book or cookbook coach, the right combination of help and assistance is sure to be found.
+Between an agent, acquisitions editor, and a book or cookbook coach, the right combination of help and assistance is sure to be found.